NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 ## Current version Notice:
 #### Currently working on Skender v3, but this will still take some time.
 See [v2 release announcement](https://github.com/NoNameSpecified/UnbelievaBoat-Python-Bot/releases/tag/v2-legacy-version) for more.
+Development status info (2026-01-03): The v3 update will include a lot of new features and reworked functioning of the bot, sadly this also means that the release will take more time  until everything is implemented correctly.
 If you have recommendations, feel free to hit me up !

 To keep your bot version up to date with released updates, see `version-info.md`.